 The Department plays a pivotal role in the safe and efficient care of patients in the UPMC Oakland hospitals (Presbyterian and Montefiore), the Veterans Affairs Pittsburgh Medical Center, UPMC Mercy Hospital, Children’s Hospital of Pittsburgh, and many other facilities.
 Our faculty members actively contribute to various management committees for the System.

 The educational experience provided to medical students, anesthesiology and surgical residents, and critical care medicine fellows is unsurpassed by any other institution in the country.
-The Multidisciplinary Critical Care Medicine Training Program (MCCTP) Fellowship and Pediatric Critical Care Medicine Fellowship programs attract highly qualified candidates every year.
+The Multidisciplinary Critical Care Medicine Training Program (MCCTP), which includes fellowship programs in both Adult and Pediatric Divisions, attract highly qualified candidates every year.

 Even in this time of reduced NIH funding, CCM's research activities continue to grow.
 Established researchers are maintaining their funding levels in an increasingly competitive market.
 CCM's Junior faculty members are establishing independent careers in their fields of interest with strong mentoring by their more senior colleagues.